 I wrote a post about cleaning blinds a couple/few years ago, and I believe it’s been that long since I’ve done them – how embarrassing!
-So you’ve just bought some new blinds from Miles Ahead Blinds & Awnings and they’re beginning to get a little dusty.
 It’s time to clean them!

 There are a few chores around the home that I really dislike doing: cleaning my shower, cleaning the oven and cleaning my blinds.
+If I had it my way, I’d be switching out the blinds once every 6 months just to save me cleaning them.
 Give me toilets and stairs over these anytime!
 I find cleaning my shower to be so incredibly labour-intensive and it takes at least an hour to do a decent job.
 Cleaning the oven just doesn’t seem to get the ultra-sparkling-clean results I want no matter how hard I scrub, and cleaning my blinds is so tedious – every single little slat between every single string – torture!

 My cleaning lady won’t even touch them – so I’m going to go out on a branch and say that cleaning blinds is pretty low on a lot of people’s happy-lists.

 The sun was out this past weekend, and while I know Spring is still a ways away, the birds chirping and snow melting had me in a Spring cleaning mood.

 Okay, so really it was the fact that the sunshine highlighted the filth more glaringly than on cloudy winter days.